Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 ### Constructors and object creation

-Let's consider now the shooting interaction:
+Let's consider the shooting interaction now:

 > When the player presses the fire button, a bullet appears in front of the
 > friendly ship and advances until reaching the top of the screen or
 > colliding with an enemy.

-The bullet wasn not there before, and it will have to be created in the moment of firing.
+The bullet was not there before, and it will have to be created in the moment of firing.

 As another example, the level's arrangement before the game starts: